appium/python-client/README.md

 #### `driver.tap`

-This method, on the WedDriver object, allows for tapping with multiple fingers, simply by passing in an array of x-y coordinates to tap.
+This method, on the WebDriver object, allows for tapping with multiple fingers, simply by passing in an array of x-y coordinates to tap.

 ```python
 el = self.driver.find_element_by_name('Touch Paint')